 1. Learn About Mirror Neurons And Try It Out!

-To recap: Neurons are a type of brain cell.
-When you perform an action, a neuron in your brain fires.
+To get you started, let’s talk about what they are.
+A simple Wikipedia definition describes mirror neurons as a type of brain cell that causes action within the mind.
+Think of it like this: when you perform an action, a neuron in your brain fires.
 When someone observes you performing that same action, their neuron likewise fires, and it’s as if that observer were performing this action themselves – the neurons are mirroring each other.
 It’s why you smile when someone smiles at you and why you can’t help but laugh when someone else laughs.

-Whatever behavior you miss having in your life, find somewhere to imitate that whether it is through a friend, t.v. show, or out in public.
+Could seeing get you to the doing?
+It worked for me.
+Whatever behavior you miss having in your life, find somewhere to observe that, whether it is through a friend, t.v. show, or out in public.
 Doing so is going to show you that you are capable of getting back into the habit of living and make the remaining six items on this list doable.

 Let’s get those mirror neurons going right now, shall we?
 Take a look at the picture below of this adorable child.
 I dare you to hold back a smile: